With Thanksgiving finished — and I hope you had a great one — we move into what for my entire life has been my favorite season of all.

 Sure beats overeating and getting loopy at holiday parties (though I won’t say I never do those …).

-Having treated the past few winters this way, it seems a habit has been formed, and now when the chill enters the air, a sense of possibility is what comes to mind.
+Having treated the past few winters this way, a habit has been formed.
+And now when the chill enters the air, a sense of possibility is what comes to mind.

 If you’re into New Year’s “resolutions” — and I’ll of course remind you that January 1 is arbitrary and that the “clean slate of a new year” effect is almost meaningless — I do believe you dramatically increase your chances of success by using December as a month to get a head start on those resolutions.
 If not by action, then at least by serious planning and anticipation, so that when the calendar changes, it brings with it a feeling of importance rather than the sense that this resolution will meet the same, silent end so many others have.